 Affective Embodiment

 Can physical manifestations of emotions, such as open and closed body posture, affect how we perceive ourselves?
-In this study, we are interested in exploring the notion that affect can be influenced by the perceived display of emotions in one’s own virtual avatar.
-More specifically that one’s body posture contains emotional information, which is then used to determine one’s own affect, working as a feedback loop for processing one’s emotions.
+In this study, we explored whether or not affect could be influenced by the perceived display of emotions (body posture) in one’s virtual avatar.
+More specifically, do humans use or read their body posture to interpret their own emotion states?
+In other words, just as we read others’ bodily cues and interpret them for sense-making, can the same be done to help us understand our own emotions better?

 Pandita, S., Yee, J., & Won, A. S. (2020, March).
 Affective Embodiment: Embodying emotions through postural representation in VR.
 In 2020 IEEE Conference on Virtual Reality and 3D User Interfaces Abstracts and Workshops (VRW) (pp. 617-618).
 IEEE.